mrlegendre/Machine_Learning_Trading_Bot/README.md

 # Machine_Learning_Trading_Bot
 The jupyter notebook file "machine_learning_trading_bot.ipynb" creates an algorithmic trading bot that learns and adapts to new data and evolving markets by enhancing existing trading signals with machine learning

+The CSV file in the Resources folder contains OHLCV data for an MSCI–based emerging markets ETF that iShares issued.
+Investments in emerging markets make up an important aspect of a well-diversified investment portfolio.
+This is because the included equities have potentially higher long-term returns, even though they carry more risk.

 # Part 1 - Establish a Baseline Performance

 This first graph shows a cumulative return plot that shows the actual returns vs. the strategy returns for the SVM model